-- The service tcp-keepalive command only applies to terminal ports and VTYs.
-[CSCdi05905] - In some cases, the protocol translator sends TFTP ACK responses after an out of order packet has been received by a client while netbooting.
-If the protocol translator is busy, this event is quite possible.
-Sending a second ACK response causes the client and protocol translator to get into an argument over which packet to send and in many topologies it will fail.
+- The service tcp-keepalive command only applies to terminal ports and vtys.
+[CSCdi05905] - In some cases the server sends TFTP ACK responses after an out-of-order packet has been received by a client while netbooting.
+If the server is busy, this event is quite possible.
+Sending a second ACK response causes the client and server to get into an argument over what packet to send, and in many topologies it will fail.
 Common cases look like the following example: [CSCdi06319]

 - An interface input queue may fill up and not recover if an X.25 provider violates the LAPB protocol by exiting from the RNR state with an RR frame instead of an REJ frame.
 This can cause the serial interface to pause indefinitely and cease transmission.
-[CSCdi05957] - The error message and traceback:

-'''
+[CSCdi05957] - The error message and traceback is used as a diagnostic aid; although an unexpected condition was detected and reported, the operation of the server and the X.25 protocol are not affected.
+If this message is produced, contact Cisco Systems and include the text and traceback of this message as well as the information from the show version command.
+[CSCdi07238]

-%X25-3-INTIMEQ Interface [chars], LCN [dec] already in timer queue,

-new time [dec]
+%X25-3-INTIMEQ Interface [chars], LCN [dec] already in timer queue, new time [dec]

-'''